 You will need to submit this application form.

 Once obtained, it will grant you the residency for one year.
 What happens next?
 How can you still work and live in Spain?

 Once that year ends, you can apply for a residence authorization.
 It takes 20 days of processing, and it will grant you the residency for two years.
 You can find the document to do the application here.

 You can renew this authorization, provided that the original conditions are still met, up to 5 years.

 Can your employer apply for this work residency for you?

 Yes.
 If you are in a regular situation in Spain, your employer can initiate the procedure for you.

-Where should you apply and send the required documents?
+Where should you apply and submit the required documents?